andlo/mycroft-skills-list-gitbook/skills/travel-time-skill.TheLastProject.md

 ---
-description: 'Get traffic information for your route'
+description: Get traffic information for your route
 ---

 ### _travel-time-skill.TheLastProject_